dumlaoj/Ripple/README.md

 ## Attribution
 Credits go to Unsplash for use of the Unsplash Developer API

+## More Features Coming Soon!
+  * Choose random photo from a collection
+  * View information about the user
+  * And more

 ## Screenshots

 <img align="left" src="https://github.com/dumlaoj/Ripple/blob/master/Ripple%20Screenshots/Ripple-Screenshot.png" width="320" height="568">